-- 6.1 In the absence of designated applicable general specifications, the purchaser shall specify the following: - 6.1.1 Type of fiber-reinforced concrete required.
-See Section 4. - 6.1.2 Type of cement at the purchaser's option, otherwise the cement shall be Type 1 meeting the requirements of Specification \mathbb{C} 150; - 6.1.3 Designated size, or sizes, of coarse aggregates; - 6.1.4 Slump or time of flow required at the point of delivery, or when appropriate the point of placement, subject to the tolerances hereinafter specified;
+- 6.1 The purchaser shall specify the following: - 6.1.1 Type of fiber-reinforced concrete or shotcrete required.
+See Section 4. - 6.1.2 Type of cement at the purchaser's option, otherwise the cement shall be Type 1 meeting the requirements of Specification C 150; - 6.1.3 Designated size, or sizes, of coarse aggregates; - 6.1.4 Slump or time of flow required at the point of delivery, or when appropriate the point of placement, subject to the tolerances hereinafter specified;